CSB-KaracaLab/prot-on/README.md

 ```
 After this, the pre-installed EvoEF folder should be moved into the `find-designer-mutations` directory.
 ### Installation
-Run the following to generate the executables for running PROT-ON scheme (which can only run on linux of MacOS).
+Run the following to generate the executables for running PROT-ON (which can only run on Linux or MacOS).

 ```
 conda activate